 Different types of honey attract different premium due to attributes such as taste, colour, wholesome, and floral sources.
 Globally mono/unifloral usually command higher commercial value.
 Determination and certification of the floral sources and the geographical origin of honey plays an important role in honey quality control.
 However, the botanical and geographical origin of honeys are largely unknown in Ghana.
 This study examines the pollen sources of 16 honey samples using pollen analysis.

 Pollen from 21 plant families were identified.
-Seven families were

-Pollen from 21 pian many found in >50% of the samples: Malvaceae (Ceiba sp.), Combretaceae, Arecaceae (Elaeis guineensis-Oil palm), Poaceae, Asteraceae (Viguiera sp.), Anacardiaceae and Sapindaceae.
-Arecaceae, and Asteraceae were found in Anacardiaceae and Sapindaceae in 94% and Poaceae in 88%.
-Eight honey 100% honey samples; Combretaceae in 94% and Poaceae in 88%.
-Eight honey is had pollen loads which exceed the minimum for mono/unifloral samples had pollen loads which exceed the minimum for mono/unifloral honeys making them qualify as monofloral honey (Ebenaceae 67%; honeys making them qualify as monofloral honey 81%, 60% &53%; and
+Seven families were found in >50% of the samples: Malvaceae (Ceiba sp.), Combretaceae, Arecaceae (Elaeis guineensis-Oil palm), Poaceae, Asteraceae (Viguiera sp.), NOBIS in the various localities in the Volta region.

+Anacardiaceae and Sapindaceae.
+Arecaceae, and Asteraceae were found in 100% honey samples; Combretaceae in 94% and Poaceae in 88%.
+Eight honey samples had pollen loads which exceed the minimum for mono/unifloral honeys making them qualify as monofloral honey (Ebenaceae 67%; Anacardiaceae 54%; Moraceae 49; Combretaceae 81%, 60% &53%; and